wolpert/crypto/README.md

 If this bugs you, use the Paranoid mode.

 Adding support to expire passwords forcing a user to re-enter in the password.
+This is baked in at the lowest level so using this library just has to handle the proper exception and reload with the users password.

 Uses the SecureRandom class for creating random bytes.
 If things run slow, this is why.
 Create more entropy folks.
 Do not change that to the regular random class.
 That would be